North Korean leader's half brother reportedly killed in Malaysia | The Japan Times

-SEOUL/KUALA, LUMPUR – The estranged half-brother of North Korean leader Kim Jong Un has been killed in Malaysia, a South Korean government source said late Tuesday.
+SEOUL/KUALA, LUMPUR – The estranged half brother of North Korean leader Kim Jong Un has been killed in Malaysia, a South Korean government source said late Tuesday.

 Kim Jong Nam, the older half brother of the North Korean leader, was known to be based mostly outside of his home country.